HamzahSami/Data-Analysis-Projects/Medical Appt Analysis/README.md

-Analyzed a dataset for medical appointments in Brazil.
-Purpose of analysis was to determine an underlying cause for why people no-show their medical appointments.
+- Analyzed thousands of records of medical appointments in Brazil.
+Goal is to determine a way for patients to stop no-showing their medical appointments.

-Project was programmed in Python and completed in Jupyter Notebook.
+- Programmed in Python and completed in Jupyter Notebook.